jacnel/bundledrefs/README.md

 # Getting Started Guide

-The remainder of this document intendeds to support an artifact evaluation for the paper "Bundled References: An Abstraction for Highly-Concurrent Linearizable Range Queries" by Jacob Nelson, Ahmed Hasan and Roberto Palmieri.
+The remainder of this document intendeds to support an artifact evaluation for the paper "Bundled References: An Abstraction for Highly-Concurrent Linearizable Range Queries" by Jacob Nelson, Ahmed Hassan and Roberto Palmieri.
 As stated above, our contributions with respect to the paper are contained in the directories prefixed with "bundle".

 `bundle` implements the bundling interface as a linked list of bundle entries.
 In addition to the linked list bundle, there is an experimental cirular buffer bundle (not included in the paper) as well as an unsafe version that eliminates the overhead of ensuring bundle consistency for comparison.